flanksource/config-db/README.md

 | db.external.storageClass | Set to name of a storageclass available in the cluster |
 | db.external.storage | Set to volume of storage to request |

-The helm chart will create a postgres server statefulset, with a random password and default port, along with a canarychecker database hosted on the server.
+The helm chart will create a postgres server statefulset, with a random password and default port, along with a configdb database hosted on the server.

 To specify a username and password for the chart-managed Postgres server, create a secret in the namespace that the chart will install to, named `postgres-connection`, which contains `POSTGRES_USER` and `POSTGRES_PASSWORD` keys.
-If no pre-existing secret is created, a user call'ed 'postgres' will be given a random password.
+If no pre-existing secret is created, a user called 'postgres' will be given a random password.

-#### Prexisting Server
+##### Prexisting Server

 In order to connect to an existing Postgres server, a database must be created on the server, along with a user that has admin permissions